Convexity in Multivalued Harmonic Functions

-Combining inequality \ref{eq:5} with equation \ref{eq:6} we arrive at $e^{-t}(\log(H(e^{t}))''\geq0$ which is the same as $(\log(H(e^{t}))''\geq0$.
-We are left to explain why $a$ is convex.
-It is classical that a continuously differentiable function is convex iff its derivative is nondecreasing, and so our task reduces to showing that $a'$ is nondecreasing.
-By equations \ref{eq:6-1} and \ref{eq:7} we get $a'(t)=\frac{\overline{H}'(e^{t})e^{t}}{\overline{H}(e^{t})}=\frac{2D(e^{t})}{C_{m}e^{t(m-2)}\overline{H}(e^{t})}$.
-Since $D(e^{t})$ is a composition of an absolutely continuous function with a nondecreasing smooth function, it is absolutely continuous.
-In addition, $\frac{1}{C_{m}e^{t(m-2)}\overline{H}(e^{t})}$ is differentiable.
-So $a'(t)$ is absolutely continuous function on any closed subinterval of $(-\infty,0)$, as a product of such function.
-Therefore, the fundamental theorem of calculus is applicable: if $t_{1},t_{2}\in(-\infty,0),t_{1}<t_{2}$ then $a'(t_{2})-a'(t_{1})=\stackrel[t_{1}]{t_{2}}{\int}a''(t)dt\geq0$. $\square$ \end{flushleft} \end{doublespace} \begin{rem} \begin{doublespace} \begin{flushleft} We draw the reader's attention to a somewhat delicate point, which will be also relevant in what will come next .
-The implication ``nonnegative derivative a.e.$\Rightarrow$nondecreasing'' is not true in general.
-In Proposition \ref{Proposition 1.2} we employed the fact that the first derivative of $a$ is absolutely continuous in order to deduce that it is convex.
-The absolute continuity of the derivatives is a consequence of equation \ref{eq:3.2}.
+\begin{flushright} $\square$ \end{flushright} \begin{rem} We draw the reader's attention to a somewhat delicate point, which will be also relevant in what will come next .
+The implication ``non negative derivative a.e.$\Rightarrow$non decreasing'' is not true in general.
+In Proposition (\ref{Proposition 1.2}) we employed the fact that the first derivative of $a$ is absolutely continuous in order to deduce that it is convex.
+The absolute continuity of the derivatives is a consequence of equation (\ref{eq:3.2}).
 Hence, we implicitly relied here on the Dir-minimization property.
 In the case of 1 valued harmonic functions, this technicality is not created because all functions involved are smooth.
-To the best of our knowledge, improved regularity for the frequency function and its relatives in the multivalued settings is still an open problem. \end{flushleft} \end{doublespace}
+To the best of our knowledge, improved regularity for the frequency function and its relatives in the multi valued settings is still an open problem. \end{rem} The inequality ``$\overline{H}''(r)\geq0$ a.e.'' is not true in general, as witnessed by the counterexample in section (\ref{Section 5}).
+Nevertheless, we are still able to obtain a convexity result by reducing the power of the normalization of $H$.
+More precisely we observe the weaker \begin{prop} Let $f:B_{1}(0)\subset\mathbb{R^{\mathit{m}}}\rightarrow\mathcal{A}_{\mathcal{Q}}(\text{\ensuremath{\mathbb{R}}}^{n})$ be Dir minimizing.
+Then